cmantooth/KaggleComp/README.md

 # KaggleComp

-Repository storing notebooks used for Kaggle Competitions
+Repository storing files used for Kaggle Competitions